kavanpancholi/hashget/readme.md

 # Hashget

-Retrieve all the tweets from Tweeter based on keyword
+Retrieve all the tweets from Twitter based on keyword

 ### Installation

-Hashget requires [PHP](http://www.php.net/) >= 5.6.4 to run.
+Hashget requires [PHP](http://www.php.net/) >= 5.6.4 and Redis Server to run.

 Download and extract the [latest pre-built release](https://github.com/kavanpancholi/hashget).